benmaxsomers/UnityGames/README.md

 This is crucial.
 The whole game will revolve around this:
   After every time the user buys an upgrade, the upgrade price would be multiplied based on an exponential function.
 So would the speed and currency per second.

+IDEA BOX
+-After some ammount of time maybe the ship could discover planets or something, you could name them and maybe get bonus resources.
+-add some upgrades that cost certain types of recourses not just currency.